n3h3m/python-data-collection/solution.md

 ## Tasks completed.
 - Exposed APIs for the models Farmer, Farm, Activity, Crops
-- Implemented a generic CRUD component to avoid code duplication
+- Implemented a generic CRUD component and used the same to generate CRUD endpoints for all the models to avoid code duplication Ref. [`routers/generic_router.py`](routers/generic_router.py)
 - Added sample dada under `fixures.py` to bring the project up faster and explore via swagger.
+- Added `pydantic` validator for Tilling related constraints, [Try here](http://0.0.0.0:8000/docs#/Activities/create_item_activities__post)
+- General unittests and detailed tests for Activity model